janschneida/taxodist/README.md

  // mention that we use IC based/redefined algorithms bc they are more accurate
  // mention that our tool is for DISTANCE not similarity calculations
+ // mention that this is for single ontologies only